Kilimanjaro is SUCH a great experience! We did climb it last year, August 2016. A MA ZING. =)

 Hope this helps.

-Feel free to ask!
-12 months ago
+Feel free to ask! about 1 year ago

 I went with Intrepid Travel, the English side let me down a little, but when in Tanzania everything went smoothly.